 Review Insurance Coverage

-With most Georgia car accidents, the insurance company is responsible for the damages.
+In most Georgia car accidents, the insurance company is responsible for the damages.
 Your attorney can review the coverage limits to determine the likelihood that you’ll receive fair compensation.

 Depose Witnesses and Negligent Drivers